I am a Boston, MA portrait and event photographer who hardly gets his own photo taken by others.

 My photography story

-I suppose I could go rambling on and on about how I grew up in a little racist town north of Boston, MA and fell in love with photography when I was a kid and it became my life’s passion, blah, blah, blah, but why would anyone want to read that?
+I suppose I could go rambling on and on about how I fell in love with photography when I was a kid and it became my life’s passion, blah, blah, blah, but why would anyone want to read that?
 It’s such a boring origin-story cliche among photographers.

-Sure, my mom had a boyfriend who collected cameras and showed them to me as a child and I found them interesting but they were really nothing that grabbed my attention.
+Sure, my mom had a boyfriend who collected cameras and showed them to me as a child and, sure, I found them interesting but they never really grabbed my attention.
 F-stops, film chemistry, darkrooms?
 Yeahhhh, that was all just too much.

 It didn’t matter.
 Nerdy shit or not, I still ended up with a camera of some kind in my hand more often than I expected.